-As heat pump performance, product availability, and market share have improved over the years, allowance for electric resistance equipment has slowly been phased out of the Title 24, Part 6 code.
+As heat pump performance, product availability, and market share have improved, allowance for electric resistance equipment has slowly been phased out of Title 24, Part 6.
 While electric resistance heating is not prohibited in new residential construction, it is not allowed prescriptively, and it is very challenging to design a compliant system with electric resistance heat under the performance approach.
 The 2019 Title 24, Part 6 code saw revisions for space heating and water heating replacements, which expressly allows heat pumps to replace either electric resistance or gas water heating systems.
 The one scenario where electric resistance equipment continues to be allowed prescriptively is when replacing existing electric resistance equipment.

-Heat pumps save energy and peak demand relative to electric resistance technology in all cases.
-However, this code change proposal is not prohibiting electric resistance heating in all existing conditions, but instead has identified those instances where it is most justified.
+Heat pumps save energy and reduce demand during peak energy use periods relative to electric resistance technology in all cases.
+However, this code change proposal is not prohibiting electric resistance heating in all existing conditions, but instead has identified those instances where it is most justified and eliminated prescriptive options for other scenarios.
 For space heating, homes that have central electric resistance furnaces with central air conditioning represent a prime opportunity for an upgrade to a central heat pump due to electrical and condensate infrastructure already being in place, and there is no incremental labor for this upgrade.
 Homes with electric resistance equipment that is ductless or not coupled with central air conditioning may still replace like-for-like.
-While there are good solutions for these homes, such as ductless mini-split heat pumps, this is a much costlier upgrade and, in some cases, would add an air conditioning load where there was none previously.
+While there are good solutions for these homes, such as ductless mini-split heat pumps, this is a costlier upgrade and, in some cases, would add an air conditioning load where previously there wasn't one.